Koldar/pmake/README.md

 To help the devloper in commons tasks, Pmakeup provides several built-in commands to perform common tasks (like copying files, read content and execute system commands).

+# An important Security disclaimer

+I want to empathize this: `pamkeup` is **not a build system you can use to puppeteer remove systems**: its use is intended to build software locally, or to setup your workstation.
+In no means `pmakeup` project provides adequate level of security to support remote puppeteering.
+In order to avoid being in you way, you can actually call script by injecting you password as plain text.
+This is by design, since on **your** worksation, it is assumed you have full control (as a developer anyway).
+However, transmitting password in plain text is a **huge** security hole.
+Hence this project shoudl not be used for that objective.

 # For the user

 You can install the software via: